Fenchel-Young Estimators of Perturbed Utility Models: Asymptotic Properties of Fenchel-Young Estimators

 It is crucial to distinguish between two cases regarding the asymptotic efficiency: \begin{itemize} \item \textbf{Multinomial Logit:} For MNL, the Fenchel--Young loss coincides with the negative log-likelihood.
 By the Bartlett identities, the expected Hessian equals the covariance of the score ($\mathbf{H} = \mathbf{J} = \mathcal{I}_{\text{Fisher}}$).
-The sandwich variance simplifies to $\mathcal{I}_{\text{Fisher}}^{-1}$, achieving the Cramér-Rao lower bound (asymptotic efficiency). \item \textbf{Sparsemax:} For PUMs with sparse choice kernels, while consistency holds, the regularity conditions required for standard asymptotic normality (specifically twice continuous differentiability) may not hold everywhere due to the non-smoothness of the Sparsemax transform at the boundaries of the support.
-In these cases, $\mathbf{H} \neq \mathbf{J}$ generally.
-The matrix $\mathbf{H}$ reflects the curvature of the convex conjugate $\Omega$, which may have flat regions (zero curvature) where probabilities are sparse, whereas $\mathbf{J}$ reflects the variance of the residuals.
-Consequently, $\mathbf{V}_{\mathrm{sand}} \succeq \mathcal{I}_{\text{Fisher}}^{-1}$ (in the Löwner order), implying that the Fenchel--Young estimator, while robust, may be theoretically less efficient than the MLE in the large-sample limit. \end{itemize}
+The sandwich variance simplifies to $\mathcal{I}_{\text{Fisher}}^{-1}$, achieving the Cramér-Rao lower bound (asymptotic efficiency).